-The "Hutsul Land" ethno-park tells the fascinating story of life and household of the highlanders of the Ukrainian Carpathians: Hutsuly, Lemky and Boiky.
-This new and unique environment, which combines various recreation and entertainment at "Bukovel" resort, is located just to the right of Lake of Youth's far edge.
+"Hutsul Land" is a new and unique environment, which combines various recreation and entertainment at "Bukovel", telling the fascinating story of life and household of the highlanders of the Ukrainian Carpathians: Hutsuly, Lemky and Boiky.
+The folk-park is located just to the right of Lake of Youth's far edge.

-Finally, after trying everything out, consider visiting complex’s picturesque photo zones which offer some unorthodox topics to take pictures for your social media.
-Art connoisseurs will surely enjoy their visit to "Skrynia" art gallery and the Ukrainian cinema club showcasing some world-famous movie stars, while those who’re in for a bit more carefree leisure will appreciate a wide array of traditional amusements.
-Every service we mention here is included to the symbolic entry fee of 90 UAH!
+Finally, after trying everything out, consider visiting complex’s picturesque photo zones offering some nonstandard topics and aesthetics for your social media.
+Art connoisseurs will surely enjoy their visit to "Skrynia" art gallery and the Ukrainian cinema club, while those who are in for a bit more carefree leisure will appreciate a wide array of traditional amusements.

-Our skansen features unique monuments of folk wooden architecture of the XIX-XX centuries, reassembled after transportation from the most remote corners of the Ukrainian Carpathians.
-One of the most ancient ones is a house from Rozhanka village, Lviv region, dating from 1860-80, miraculously preserved thanks to the efforts of the last owner, Petro Bakhur.
+Our skansen features unique monuments of wooden architecture of the XIX-XX centuries, reassembled after transportation from the most remote corners of the Ukrainian Carpathians.
+One of the most ancient ones is a house from Rozhanka village, Lviv region, dating from 1860-80, miraculously preserved thanks to efforts of the last owner.
 Another extremely remarkable exhibit is a household of wealthy shepherds brought from the village of Vorokhta, dating from the late XIX century.
-The unique “grazhda” installation, an example of the traditional closed-type household, is a subject of our special pride.
+The unique “grazhda” installation, which is an example of the traditional local household, is a subject of our special pride.

-Centuries-old wooden houses, thoroughly recreated along with interiors, household items and pieces of folk art, create a unique atmosphere of the past, manifest the spirit of our ancient traditions.
-The main purpose of the installation is to preserve the decaying heritage and folk culture of the Ukrainian Carpathians, introduce our guests to the unique people’s legacy of our region.
+Centuries-old wooden houses, thoroughly recreated along with interiors, items and pieces of art, create a unique atmosphere of the past, manifesting the spirit of our ancient traditions.
+The main purpose is to preserve the decaying heritage of the Ukrainian Carpathians and introduce our guests to the unique people’s legacy of our region.

 More improvements and events are still to come: festivals, workshops, artists’ retreats and much, much more.
 This is just the beginning!
 Don’t miss it all!